 Can ding your credit score

-Cons explained: A new personal loan could ding your credit score by creating a new credit inquiry on your report or by adding to your overall debt.
+A new personal loan could ding your credit score by creating a new credit inquiry on your report or by adding to your overall debt.

 While you can get a personal loan without great credit, the bank may say you still need a co-signer in order to secure it if you don’t have much credit experience or a high income.

-Banks and credit unions have many cheaper options for people looking to build a credit profile.
+Banks and credit unions have many cheaper options for people looking to build credit profiles.
 Share secured loans are offered by many banks and credit unions and use the balance in your savings account, money market account, or certificate account to secure the loan.
 Secured credit cards allow you to deposit a certain amount into a bank, then access a line of credit equal to the cash on hand.

 Supplement Student Loans